Teamwork at work

 Teamwork at work can often fail, not because people don’t get on, but because they get on too well.
 As teams emerge from a team development phase, many managers fear that teams won’t work together, or that frictions and factions may appear.
 However, another danger is that too much emphasis on teamwork may result in teams forgetting that working well is a function of a team, not its purpose.

-Continuing our series on stages of team developmentusing out STAR team model, in this article we consider how to recognise and deal with the problem of teams being too cosy.
-How do we manage a team that has lost its focus on results, but still functions well as a group?ano ften overlooked problemthe problem of a team losing its focus on results, but still functions well as a group.
+Continuing our series on stages of team development using our STAR team model, in this article we consider how to recognise and deal with the problem of teams being too cosy.
+How do we manage a team that has lost its focus on results, but still functions well as a group?
+An often overlooked problem is when a team loses its focus on results, but still functions well as a group.

 Our STAR team model suggests that effective teamwork at work happens when four elements (Strengths, Teamwork, Alignment and Results) are in place: